LemuelYole/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints the alphabet, in lowercase, followed by a new line
+ a function that prints 10 times the alphabet, in lowercase, followed by a new line